Melbourne travel tips

 Melbourne's cobblestone laneways and heritage-listed buildings are charming, but they are not always wheelchair-, crutches- or pram-friendly.
 And although Federation Square has achieved its goal of becoming a public space for art, festivals, shows, pop-ups and even just a place to meet, its stairs and jagged paving stones are not good for those with special mobility needs.
 Do your research and find out what venues are suited to your needs.

 Melbourne has a thriving live music scene, and you don't need to shell out big bucks to see gigs at stadiums or big halls.
-Live music stalwarts Cherry Bar and the Tote have live music most nights, and you'll find great undiscovered gems alongside more established acts.
+Live music stalwarts in the north, the Tote and the Gasometer, have live music most nights, and you'll find great undiscovered gems alongside more established acts.
 We have compiled a list of where to see live music every single night of the week in Melbourne, so you never have to suffer in silence.

 If you’d like to take home an Indigenous-made souvenir, be aware that not all Aboriginal art is authentic or ethically sourced.
 There’s an Indigenous Art Code that provides a legal framework for commercial dealings and sets ethical standards.
 If you’re buying from a gallery, pick one that’s a signatory to the Code.
 Besides this, you should always ask for details of the work’s provenance (who made it, where, and when) and proof of authenticity (did the artist named actually make this work?).